codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 ```
 **Internal ingress host configuration (optional for existing runtimes only)**

-If you have a Codefresh runtime installed, and want to use an ingress internal host for app-proxy communication, and an external ingress host to handle webhook logic, change the specs for the `Ingress` and `Runtime` resources, as in these examples.
+If you have a Codefresh runtime installed, to use an internal ingress host for app-proxy communication, and an external ingress host to handle webhooks, change the specs for the `Ingress` and `Runtime` resources in the runtime installation repository.
+Use the examples as guidelines.

-`<runtime-name>/apps/app-proxy/overlays/codefresh/ingress.yaml`: change `host`
+`<runtime-install-repo>/apps/app-proxy/overlays/codefresh/ingress.yaml`: change `host`

 ```yaml
 apiVersion: networking.k8s.io/v1